quicwg/base-drafts/draft-ietf-quic-transport.md

 connection, or if the removal of packet protection is unsuccessful once the expected keys are available.

-Invalid packets without effective confidentiality protection, such as Initial, Retry, or Version Negotiation, MAY be discarded.
+Invalid packets without packet protection, such as Initial, Retry, or Version Negotiation, MAY be discarded.
 An endpoint MUST generate a connection error if it commits changes to state before discovering an error.

 ### Client Packet Handling {#client-pkt-handling}